top of page

 • Irremediable character: any limits on the ability to restore the individuals or environment affected to a situation equivalent to their situation before the adverse impact.

-In the risk assessments for the company’s own operations, the risks have not been prioritised based on likelihood and severity.
+Risks in the company's own operations have not been prioritised based on likelihood and severity.

-In the supply chain risk assessments for sample products, the risks have not been prioritised based on likelihood and severity.
+Risks in the supply chains of sample products have not been prioritised based on likelihood and severity.

 Hållbar upphandlings logotyp